fujifish/far/README.md

 Files that are specified as `secrets` in the configuration file are automatically excluded from the built docker image.

 You can specify additional files/directories to exclude from the docker image by listing them in your local `.dockerignore` file.

+##### Subnets

+The `subnets` configuration option is an array of subnet ids to assign to the service.
+If no subnets are specified, far searches for all the subnets that have a tag named `farSubnet` with a value of `true`.
+If at least one such subnet is found, all tagged subnets will be used.
+If no tagged subnet is found, far will use the default subnets of the account.

+##### Security Groups

+The `securityGroups` configuration option is an array of security group ids to assign to the service.
+If no security groups are specified, far searches for all the security groups that have a tag named `farSecurityGroup` with a value of `true`.
+If at least one such security group is found, all tagged security groups will be used.
+If no tagged security group is found, far will not assign any security group to the service.

 ```bash
 $ far deploy help